talentdeficit/jsx/README.markdown

 * json

-json must be a binary encoded in `utf8`. if it's invalid `utf8` or invalid json, it probably won't parse without errors. there are a few non-standard extensions to the parser available that may change that, they are detailed in the options section below
+json must be a binary encoded in `utf8`. if it's invalid `utf8` or invalid json, it probably won't parse without errors. there are a few non-standard extensions to the parser available that may change that. they are detailed in the [options](#data_types) section below

-jsx also supports json fragments; valid json values that are not complete json. that means jsx will parse things like `<<"1">>`, `<<"true">>` and `<<"\"hello world\"">>` without complaint
+jsx also supports json fragments: valid json values that are not complete json. that means jsx will parse things like `<<"1">>`, `<<"true">>` and `<<"\"hello world\"">>` without complaint

 * erlang

-only the erlang terms in the table above are supported. non supported terms result in badarg errors. jsx is never going to support erlang lists instead of binaries, mostly because you can't discriminate between lists of integers and strings without hinting, and hinting is silly
+only the erlang terms in the table above are supported. non-supported terms result in badarg errors. jsx is never going to support erlang lists instead of binaries, mostly because you can't discriminate between lists of integers and strings without hinting, and hinting is silly

 * numbers

 javascript and thus json represent all numeric values with floats. as this is woefully insufficient for many uses, **jsx**, just like erlang, supports bigints. whenever possible, this library will interpret json numbers that look like integers as integers. other numbers will be converted to erlang's floating point type, which is nearly but not quite iee754. negative zero is not representable in erlang (zero is unsigned in erlang and `0` is equivalent to `-0`) and will be interpreted as regular zero. numbers not representable are beyond the concern of this implementation, and will result in parsing errors

 when converting from erlang to json, numbers are represented with their shortest representation that will round trip without loss of precision. this means that some floats may be superficially dissimilar (although functionally equivalent). for example, `1.0000000000000001` will be represented by `1.0`

 * strings

-the json [spec][rfc4627] is frustratingly vague on the exact details of json strings. json must be unicode, but no encoding is specified. javascript explicitly allows strings containing codepoints explicitly disallowed by unicode. json allows implementations to set limits on the content of strings and other implementations attempt to resolve this in various ways. this implementation, in default operation, only accepts strings that meet the constraints set out in the json spec (strings are sequences of unicode codepoints deliminated by `"` (`u+0022`) that may not contain control codes unless properly escaped with `\` (`u+005c`)) and that are encoded in `utf8`
+the json [spec][rfc4627] is frustratingly vague on the exact details of json strings. json must be unicode, but no encoding is specified. javascript explicitly allows strings containing codepoints explicitly disallowed by unicode. json allows implementations to set limits on the content of strings. other implementations attempt to resolve this in various ways. this implementation, in default operation, only accepts strings that meet the constraints set out in the json spec (strings are sequences of unicode codepoints deliminated by `"` (`u+0022`) that may not contain control codes unless properly escaped with `\` (`u+005c`)) and that are encoded in `utf8`

-the utf8 restriction means improperly paired surrogates are explicitly disallowed. `u+d800` to `u+dfff` are allowed, but only when they form valid surrogate pairs. surrogates that appear otherwise are an error
+the utf8 restriction means improperly paired surrogates are explicitly disallowed. `u+d800` to `u+dfff` are allowed, but only when they form valid surrogate pairs. surrogates encountered otherwise result in errors

-json string escapes of the form `\uXXXX` will be converted to their equivalent codepoint during parsing. this means control characters and other codepoints disallowed by the json spec may be encountered in resulting strings, but codepoints disallowed by the unicode spec (like the two cases above) will not be
+json string escapes of the form `\uXXXX` will be converted to their equivalent codepoints during parsing. this means control characters and other codepoints disallowed by the json spec may be encountered in resulting strings, but codepoints disallowed by the unicode spec (like the two cases above) will not be

-in the interests of pragmatism, there is an option for looser parsing, see options below
+in the interest of pragmatism there is an option for looser parsing. see [options](#data_types) below

-all erlang strings are represented by *valid* `utf8` encoded binaries. the encoder will check strings for conformance. noncharacters (like `u+ffff`) are allowed in erlang utf8 encoded binaries, but not in strings passed to the encoder (although see options below)
+all erlang strings are represented by *valid* `utf8` encoded binaries. the encoder will check strings for conformance. noncharacters (like `u+ffff`) are allowed in erlang utf8 encoded binaries, but not in strings passed to the encoder (although see [options](#data_types) below)

 this implementation performs no normalization on strings beyond that detailed here. be careful when comparing strings as equivalent strings may have different `utf8` encodings